Bad (Michael Jackson song)

-"Bad" is a song by the American singer Michael Jackson.
-It was released by Epic Records on September 7, 1987, as the second single from his studio album of the same name.
-The song was written and composed by Jackson, and produced by Jackson and Quincy Jones.
+"Bad" is a song by the American singer Michael Jackson, released by Epic Records on September 7, 1987, as the second single from his album Bad.
+It was written and composed by Jackson, and produced by Jackson and Quincy Jones.
 It was influenced by a true story Jackson read about a young man who tried to escape poverty by attending private school but was killed upon returning home.

-"Bad" received positive reviews, with some critics noting that "Bad" helped give Jackson an edgier image.
-It reached number one on both the Billboard Hot 100, and the Cash Box Top 100 and remained there for two weeks.
-It also charted on the Hot R&B Singles, Hot Dance Club Play and Rhythmic chart at number one.
-"Bad" is certified Platinum by the Recording Industry Association of America (RIAA).
+"Bad" received positive reviews, with some critics noting that it helped give Jackson an edgier image.
+It reached number one on the Billboard Hot 100 and the Cash Box Top 100 and remained there for two weeks.
+It also charted reached number one on the Hot R&B Singles, Hot Dance Club Play and Rhythmic.
 It reached number one in Ireland, Norway, Spain and the Netherlands, and the top ten in Canada, Australia, New Zealand and several European countries.
+"Bad" is certified platinum in the US.

-The music video for "Bad" premiered in a TV special, Michael Jackson: The Magic Returns, on CBS during prime time on August 31, 1987.
+The music video premiered in a TV special, Michael Jackson: The Magic Returns, on CBS during prime time on August 31, 1987.
 It was directed by Martin Scorsese and co-starred Wesley Snipes in one of his first appearances.
 The video, inspired in part by the film West Side Story, shows Jackson and a group of gangsters portraying a street gang dancing in a subway station, set at the Hoyt–Schermerhorn Streets station.
-It has been praised by critics as one of the most iconic videos of all time; Jackson's outfit has been recognized as an influence on fashion.
-It has also appeared in the soundtracks to films such as Despicable Me 3 and Megamind.
+It has been praised by critics as one of the most iconic videos of all time.
+Jackson's jacket influenced fashion.